-Career development practitioners are responsible for establishing and monitoring practices which ensure the fair and accurate representation of students and the institution in the recruitment process.
+Career service practitioners are responsible for establishing and monitoring practices which ensure the fair and accurate representation of students and the institution in the recruitment process.

-Career development practitioners should promote and follow nondiscriminatory practices.
+Career service practitioners should promote and follow nondiscriminatory practices.

 The candidate's freedom of choice in the selection of a career or a position should be protected from undue influence by faculty, career development staff, and recruiters.

-Career development practitioners should inform students of obligations, both financial and otherwise, when utilizing the services of agencies or other organizations performing recruiting services for a fee.
+Career service practitioners should inform students of obligations, both financial and otherwise, when utilizing the services of agencies or other organizations performing recruiting services for a fee.

 Organizations are responsible for the ethical and legal conduct of their representatives throughout the recruiting process and must assume responsibility for all representations made by authorized representatives.